-There are a few of them about now but the only one I have experience is Outplayed.com (formerly Profit Accumulator) and I cannot fault them.
+There are a few of them about now but the one I have experience with is Outplayed.com (formerly Profit Accumulator) and I cannot fault them.

 They will hold your hand through the entire process, from how to know which bets to place, to how to keep your accounts healthy.